Trump signals some regret on China trade war at G-7 summit

 The summit host said the two men were discussing "a lot of crisis" around the world, including Libya, Iran and Russia, as well as trade policy and climate change.
 But he also echoed Trump's calls for Europe to do more to address the global slowdown, including by cutting taxes.
 "When I look at Europe, especially, we need some new tools to relaunch our economy," Macron said.

-Trump disputed reports Sunday of tensions with other G7 leaders, saying in a Sunday morning tweet that, "The Leaders are getting along very well."
+Trump disputed reports Sunday of friction with other G7 leaders, saying that he has been "treated beautifully" since he arrived.

+But moments later cracks emerged anew between Trump and his counterparts, after the French government said that it was agreed at Saturday's opening dinner that Macron would deliver a message to Iran on behalf of the group.
+But Trump disputed that he had signed off on any message.
+"No I haven't discussed that," he told reporters during a bilateral meeting with Japanese Prime Minister Shinzo Abe.
+"No I haven't."

+Macron, in recent months, has tried to play intermediary between the U.S. and Iran, as tensions flare over Iran's nuclear program and the Trump administration's increasingly restrictive sanctions on that country.

 Many of the summit proceedings will take place largely behind closed doors, in intimate settings designed for the leaders to develop personal relationships with one another.
 Their first meeting Sunday was at a circular table in a conference room in the opulent Centre de Congrés Bellevue.